EightFactorial/FrogLight/crates/mc-rs-interface/README.md

 # MC-RS Interface

-This crate contains the GUI interface for the MC-RS project.
+This crate contains the GUI interface and renderer for the MC-RS project.

-This includes the game settings and the player controls.
+This includes the game settings, player controls, menus, and shaders.